ursuscamp/nomen/docs/SPEC.md

 `VERSION` is reserved for future use, for incompatible changes to the protocol, or unlocking additional namespace.
 It is one byte and must currently be `0x00`.

 `TRANSACTION TYPE` represents the type of claim being made on chain.
 It is one byte.
-It may be `0x00` which represents a new name being claimed, or `0x01` which represents an ownership change of the name (owned by a new keypair).
+It may be `0x00` which represents a new name being claimed.

 `NAME FINGERPRINT` is the first five bytes of the HASH-160 of the name.
 The purpose is to allow a name to be verified as unreserved, even if a Nostr event cannot be found to prove it.